WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 -   _blocks_ `(Object|Array<Object>)`: Replacement block(s).
 -   _indexToSelect_ `number`: Index of replacement block to select.
 -   _initialPosition_ `number`: Index of caret after in the selected block after the operation.
+-   _meta_ `?Object`: Optional Meta values to be passed to the action object.

 <a name="replaceInnerBlocks" href="#replaceInnerBlocks">#</a> **replaceInnerBlocks**